 Corrective pruning removes damaged wood and eliminates rubbing branches.
 When pruning dead or diseased branches, make cuts into healthy wood, well below the affected area.
 Disinfect tools between each cut with products such as "Lysol," "Listerine," or rubbing alcohol.
-Tests have shown that "Pine-Sol" and household bleach are highly corrosive to metal tools.
+Tests have shown that "Pine-Sol" and household bleach are highly corrosive to metal tools and should not be used.

 Remove rubbing or poorly placed branches as early as possible.
-To avoid splitting, make a thinning cut to remove one branch.
-Water sprouts and suckers always interfere with normal growth, so prune them off completely as they appear.
+Water sprouts and suckers always interfere with normal growth, so prune them off as they appear.

-Young tree pruning is often preventive, eliminating potential problems before they occur.
+Young tree pruning is for training and prevention to eliminate potential problems before they occur.
 Select permanent scaffold branches with wide angles of attachment to the trunk.
 Narrow angles of branch attachment signal a point of future weakness.
 Be sure branches are evenly spaced (at least 10 inches-12 inches apart) and arranged radially around the trunk.
 Don't allow one limb to remain directly above another limb, shading it out.
 Train trees to single leaders and prevent any laterals from growing higher than the terminal leader, unless multi-stemmed specimens are desired.